opensearch-project/documentation-website/about.md

 ### Translog

-Any index changes, such as indexing or deleting documents, are written to disk during a Lucene commit.
+Any index changes, such as document indexing or deletion, are written to disk during a Lucene commit.
 However, Lucene commits are expensive operations, so they cannot be performed after every change to the index.
 Instead, each shard records every indexing operation in a transaction log called _translog_.
 When a document is indexed, it is added to the memory buffer and recorded in the translog.
 After a process or host restart, any data in the in-memory buffer is lost.
 Recording the document in the translog ensures durability because the translog is written to disk.

 Frequent refresh operations write the documents in the memory buffer to a segment and then clear the memory buffer.
 Periodically, a [flush](#flush) performs a Lucene commit, which includes writing the segments to disk using `fsync`, purging the old translog, and starting a new translog.
 Thus, a translog contains all operations that have not yet been flushed.